-Controlling WordPress Admin Menu Access by User Role
+Hide Admin Menu Access by User Role in WordPress

 Managing the WordPress admin interface for different user roles can significantly improve usability and security—especially in large organizations, multisite environments, or client-facing backends.
 While WordPress offers basic role capabilities, programmatic control over the admin menu gives you granular access control tailored to real-world workflows.